TritonDataCenter/triton-go/README.md

 - `TRITON_SKIP_TLS_VERIFY` - skips the checking of the server's TLS certificate.
   This is insecure and should only be used for internal/testing.

-Additionally, you may set `TRITON_KEY_MATERIAL` to the contents of an unencrypted private key.
+Additionally, you may set these optional environment variables:

+- `TRITON_KEY_MATERIAL` to the contents of an unencrypted private key.
 If this is set, the PrivateKeySigner (see above) will be used - if not the SSHAgentSigner will be used.
 You can also set `TRITON_USER` to run the tests against an account other than the main Triton account.
+- `TRITON_VERBOSE_TESTS` - turns on extra logging for test runs

 ### Example Run